 in Banstead, Surrey

-Following extensive consultation with Reigate & Banstead Council and the local residents association we believe Woodstown House will be a welcome addition to the local community and provide employment to approximately 150 nursing, care, catering and administration staff.
+Following extensive consultation with Reigate & Banstead Council and the local residents association, we believe Woodstown House is a welcome addition to the local community and provide employment to approximately 150 nursing, care, catering and administration staff.

 Daisy joined Fairlie Healthcare in August 2013 as a Senior Charge Nurse overseeing a team of nurses looking after a 10 bed ventilator unit at Fairlie House, West Norwood.
 Within a short period of time she was promoted to Deputy Clinical Manager and in May 2016 Daisy became the Registered Home Manager for Fairlie House.